medical care

 G-CSF is a cytokine normally produced by the human body itself.
 Cytokines are proteins and peptides that allow cells to communicate with one another.
 They act like hormones and neurotransmitters and are involved in a variety of immunological, inflammatory, and infectious diseases.
-The type of G-CSF which is given as treatment is not from human beings but is safely made by genetic engineering to produce an identical substance which acts like the naturally occurring cytokine.

 G-CSF stimulates the production and enhances the activity of mature neutrophils to improve their bacteria-killing function.
 SCN patients produce their own G-CSF, but for unknown reasons it does not produce the normal effects within the blood system so extra G-CSF is required.